Skip to main content

 • Substantive shoulder lugs for high-speed cornering

 Thanks for reading — we hope you learned something.
 We love designing tires and we think you’ll love riding them.
-If you need a new pair, take a look at our gravel, all-road, off-road, and fat & plus lineups.
+If you need a new pair, take a look at our gravel, road, and mountain lineups.